 - Please add a layer to the map and title it with your name.
 Within this layer, you can add markers and directions.
 Here is some instruction on using Google’s “My Maps”.
 You are free to add as many markers as you like and to link them with directions if that becomes important to your story.
 Note that you can change colors and icons on map markers as well as add images — really helpful communication tools for map making … or storytelling!
 Spend some time clicking around and exploring the tool.

 - Within your layer, please answer the following questions:

 Do not mark your home address on the map, but do tell us where you are.
 Instead of your home, you might set a map marker in one of your favorite spots in the area you live.
 In the description of the marking, explain why you marked this place.
 What makes it special to you?

 Tell us more about you and what you do where you are.
 What are your days like?
 Do you work?
 Teach?
 Are you a full-time student?
 Do you live with roommates?
 Family?
 Alone?
 What’s your favorite part of your day?
 Least favorite?
 To explain this, you will probably want to use multiple map markers, and even take advantage of color and icon choices.
 Play around and see what makes the most sense to you!

 This is an important one, as it will help me customize this class to help you meet your goals.
 What goals do you have for yourself and this course this semester?

 Carpool!
 Travel is more fun with other people around — whether you take them with you or meet them along the way.

 - Read your travel buddies’ map layers, with an eye toward connection.
-Do you see a meeting point between your two stories?
+Do you see a meeting point between any aspects of your two stories?

 - Indicate these intersections by connecting a point in your story to a point in one of your peers’ stories.
 You can do this by adding a “line” between the two places.
 Please title the line and add a description of the intersection you see.